 I found the perfect match with a Pinot Gris.
 This 2017 WillaKenzie Estate Pinot Gris is delightfully bright with fantastic minerality, but also has a round finish.
 It was just the right pairing to lighten the sauce, and complement the fresh sage with its hints of citrus and tropical fruit.

-If you loved this Creamy Pumpkin Pasta I would appreciate it so much if you would give this recipe a star review!
+If you loved this Creamy Pumpkin Pasta Recipe I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Creamy Pumpkin Pasta